jaisocx-org/laravel-docker-setup/README.md

 ## XDebug in VSCode
-- in the file ./.vscode/launch.json there is the ready to use config with this Symfony with Jaisocx setup.
+- in the file ./.vscode/launch.json there is the ready to use config with this laravel with Jaisocx setup.
 - xdebug port for this project is 9007
 - to choose another xdebug port, feel free to update 2 files:
   1. launch.json